pdebench/PDEBench/README.md

-author = {Takamoto, Makoto and Praditia, Timothy and Leiteritz, Raphael and MacKinlay, Dan and Alesiani, Francesco and Pflüger, Dirk and Niepert, Mathias}, title = {{PDEBench: An Extensive Benchmark for Scientific Machine Learning}}, year = {2022}, booktitle = {36th Conference on Neural Information Processing Systems (NeurIPS 2022) Track on Datasets and Benchmarks], url = {https://doi.org/10.18419/darus-2986}
+author = {Takamoto, Makoto and Praditia, Timothy and Leiteritz, Raphael and MacKinlay, Dan and Alesiani, Francesco and Pflüger, Dirk and Niepert, Mathias}, title = {{PDEBench: An Extensive Benchmark for Scientific Machine Learning}}, year = {2022}, booktitle = {36th Conference on Neural Information Processing Systems (NeurIPS 2022) Track on Datasets and Benchmarks}, url = {https://doi.org/10.18419/darus-2986}
 }